imodpasteur/ZOLA-3D/README.md

 7. ZOLA should now appear in the Fiji->Plugins dropdown menu
 ![Fiji update site](https://github.com/imodpasteur/ZOLA-3D/blob/master/images/fiji%20update.png)

-If you prefer to use ImageJ instead, you can download plugin and corresponding libraries from here.
+If you prefer to use ImageJ instead, you can download `ZOLA_-0.1.X-SNAPSHOT.jar` plugin and corresponding libraries from here.

-In any case, only ZOLA_*.jar is needed to be installed in the plugins folder for CPU computations.
-Hovewer, lib/* and jar/* folders containing jcuda bindings should be copied into Fiji/ImageJ folder in order to benefit from GPU acceleration.
+In any case, only `ZOLA_-0.1.X-SNAPSHOT.jar` is needed to be installed in the plugins folder for CPU computations.
+Hovewer, `lib/*` and `jar/*` folders containing jcuda bindings should be copied into Fiji/ImageJ folder in order to benefit from GPU acceleration.

 ## Usage